tmux-python/tmuxp/doc/examples.rst

    ``before_script`` CWD's into the root (session)-level
    ``start_directory``.

-If you use `pipenv`_, you can use a script like this to ensure your packages are installed:
+If you use `pipenv`_ / `poetry`_, you can use a script like this to ensure your packages are installed:

 .. code-block:: yaml